 The Jacobs Institute for Design Innovation is UC Berkeley’s interdisciplinary hub for learning and making at the intersection of design and technology.
 We see design and technological innovation as integrally linked: innovation opens possibilities and extends the reach of design, while design links new technologies with human experiences and ensures that innovation truly benefits people and communities.
 Bringing together technical depth, design methodology, and a focus on societal impact, we aim to educate students who understand both the under-the-hood details that make something work and the big-picture context that makes something matter.

 At the Jacobs Institute, technological breakthroughs commingle with Berkeley’s deep academic strengths and consistent focus on social good, uniquely equipping students to tackle the pressing challenges of today and tomorrow.
 From our home in Berkeley’s College of Engineering, we extend broadly across campus, serving as a welcoming hub: here, engineers, artists, and makers of all kinds can gather and collaborate.
-In a space designed to mix students of different disciplines, expertise levels, and modes of engagement, we provide a range of opportunities for hands-on, team-based learning, from courses to independent tinkering and co-curricular offerings.
+In a space designed to mix students of different disciplines, expertise levels, and modes of engagement, we provide a range of opportunities for hands-on, team-based learning, from a professional masters degree program, to courses and an undergraduate certificate, to independent tinkering and co-curricular offerings.

 As the Jacobs Institute grows, we are committed to ensuring all students at UC Berkeley have access to the resources at Jacobs Hall, from courses and Maker Passes, to co-curricular programs and mentorship.
 We strive to make Jacobs Hall and our affiliated programs inclusive spaces, where resources and ideas are shared equitably.
 We acknowledge and embrace the continued work that is needed to meet this goal.